ebikatsudon/VTubeStudio/Mediapipe-Webcam-Tracker.md

 # How do I get the tracker?

-The tracker is only available for Windows, but unlike the NVIDIA tracker, no special GPU is required.
+The Google Mediapipe tracker is only available for Windows, but unlike the NVIDIA tracker, no special GPU is required.
+The tracker is directly included in VTube Studio, no further download or DLC needed.

-TODO: performance

 # How to use this?

-The NVIDIA Broadcast tracker can be started just like the regular OpenSeeFace webcam tracker.
-Just select **"RTX - NVIDIA Broadcast"** after clicking the **"Tracking Type"** button (see 1).
+The Google Mediapipe tracker can be started just like the regular OpenSeeFace webcam tracker.
+Just select **"[Google] Mediapipe Tracker"** after clicking the **"Tracking Type"** button (see 1).
 This will only be available if you actually have a RTX-supported GPU.

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/mediapipe_ui_explanation.png]]